Acupuncture and

 Practice Philosophy

-I became interested in Chinese medicine over the years after dedicating my studies to international human rights and the medical arts.
-Lifelong travels abroad revealed the importance of accessible healthcare and the demand for a medicine which seeks to maintain the health of individuals throughout life.
+I became interested in Chinese medicine after lifelong travels abroad revealed the need for accessible healthcare and the demand for a medicine which seeks to maintain the health of the individual as a whole.
 Chinese medicine offers a theoretical framework to clearly diagnose and treat patients as they change due to life stage and life circumstance.
-I am equally committed to preventive medicine in addition to treating chronic and acute diseases.
+It invites the patient to partake in their health through lifestyle practices and is specific to individual needs as they change over time.

 My practice includes acupuncture along with classical adjunct therapies such as tuina (Chinese medical massage), cupping, moxibustion, food therapy, medical qi gong, and herbal medicine.